Queensland Museum: South Brisbane ("Kurilpa")

 In 2023, "Kurilpa" was added to the museum's name.

 Ipswich ("Rail Workshops")

 Queensland Museum Rail Workshops, located in North Ipswich, was added to the network in 2002.
 Based in its birthplace, the Workshops' exhibitions explore the evolution of Queensland Rail, with over 17 000 State Collection items.
 Hosting community events, the annual Day out with Thomas is popular with visitors.

 Toowoomba ("Cobb+Co")

 Queensland Museum Cobb+Co, located in East Toowoomba, was added to the network in 1986.
 From the efforts of businessman Bill Bolton (1905–1973), Cobb+Co is the home of the National Carriage Collection of near fifty horse-drawn vehicles including stagecoaches.

 Townsville ("Tropics")

 Queensland Museum Tropics, located in the Townsville City central business district, was added to the network in 1986.
-The exhibitions focus more on the Queensland's cultures, customs, and environments of the north, including an extensive maritime heritage collection surrounding the which was wrecked on the Great Barrier Reef in 1791.
+The exhibitions focus more on the Queensland's cultures, customs, and environments of the north, including an extensive maritime heritage collection surrounding the wreck of which foundered on the Great Barrier Reef in 1791.